ahwang16/ahwang16.github.io/_posts/research/2022-06-12-conference-checklist.md

         I don't like getting in bed with my "outside clothes" on.
 This might be an unpopular opinion, haha!
 - Maybe a couple dresses or skirts if the weather is supposed to be hot
-- Socks, undergarments, and whatnot
+- Socks, undergarments, accessories, whatever
 - 1 set of pajamas for every week
 - "A bunch" of casual clothes to wear during off hours
 - A variety of short- and long-sleeved pants and shirts!
-Weather, air conditioning, and central heat can be unpredictable!
+Weather, air conditioning, and central heat can be unpredictable.
-- 1 set of "airplane clothes" (completely optional)
+- 1 set of "airplane clothes"
 - Toiletries, medication, other personal items
     - You may want to buy travel-sized soap at a local convenience store if you don't like the amenities the hotel provides.
     - I always buy travel-sized contact lens solution at the airport or destination just in case it gets confiscated at security (plus I'm just busy).
     - Get yourself a [hanging toiletry bag](https://www.llbean.com/llb/shop/73889?page=personal-organizer-toiletry-bag-small&bc=&feat=hanging%20toiletry%20bag-SR0&csp=a&searchTerm=hanging%20toiletry%20bag&pos=1){:target="_blank"}!!
     It's the best thing ever.
-I have two---I prefer the medium, but I use the small when I'm only packing a carry-on.
+I have two---I generally prefer the medium, but I use the small when I'm only packing a carry-on.
 - 1 pair of hotel slippers, because hotel floors are kinda icky
 - DON'T FORGET YOUR (SUN)GLASSES! (and extra contact lenses, if applicable)

 ### What to bring to the conference
-- Bag
-    - I recently bought a fancy new backpack and I'm very excited about it.
-I tend to dress up a bit for conferences, including my backpack, but I've seen people use a regular backpack, purse, tote bag, whatever.
-Do what works for you!
-    - Luxury on a budget?
-Try outlet malls for great deals on designer merchandise.
-- If you suffer from uncomfortable-shoe-itis (AKA blisters), prevent it with **skin tape**!
-You can get a roll for pretty cheap at any pharmacy, and they stay on better than bandaids.
-- Snacks, water
-- Laptop (optional)
+- Laptop, charger (optional)
 - Phone charger/extra battery
 - Mints or gum
 - Pen and notebook
+- Try using **skin tape** instead of bandaids to prevent blisters.
+    - I'll update this post with a specific recommendation once I find a brand I really like!
+- Snacks, water
 - If you're presenting
     - [Presentation remote](https://www.amazon.com/dp/B07K1Y7B57?ref_=cm_sw_r_cp_ud_dp_1HWVT0F5V6RBF2GE52YA){:target="_blank"}
     - Backup PDF of presentation on a flash drive